Boundary-degenerate elliptic operators and Holder continuity for solutions to variational equations and inequalities: Auxiliary results

-It is clear that $Eu$ is a continuous extension of $u$ from $\BB_R(z_0)$ to $D$.
-Because $\partial \BB_R(z_0)$ is a piecewise smooth curve, $Eu$ has well-defined weak derivatives in $D$.
+and so it is clear that the function $Eu$ is continuous on $D$ and is equal to $u$ on $\BB_R(z_0)$.
+Because $\HH\cap \partial \BB_R(z_0)$ is a smooth surface, $Eu$ has well-defined weak derivatives in $D$.
 Next, we show that \eqref{eq:ExtensionContinuity} holds.
 For this purpose, we denote by

 To prove \eqref{eq:ExtensionContinuity}, it is enough to show there is a positive constant $C$, depending on $R$ and $D$, such that